szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Challenges

-1. In JavaScript, as in typical algebra, ambiguity in a mathematical expression is resolved by [rules of precedence (PEMDAS)](https://www.purplemath.com/modules/orderops.htm).
+1. In JavaScript, as in algebra, ambiguity in a mathematical expression is resolved by [rules of precedence (PEMDAS)](https://www.purplemath.com/modules/orderops.htm).
 For example, the expression `5 + 5` is evaluated as `10`, while the expression `5 + 5 * 5` is evaluated as `30`.
 Using the rules of precedence and the console, rework the expression `5 + 5 * 10 /2` so that it resolves to `50`.
 Next, utilizing the variables defined below, write an expression that resolves to `true` using the double equals `==` operator.

 ```JavaScript
 var a = 15;